wandss/WandsReactGrid/README.md

 id | Movie Names | Year
 -- | ----------- | ----

-6. Hiding Columns:
+#### 6. Hiding Columns:
 After the component is rendered, **double click** the column name, or click the icon, to "remove it" from the grid.
 A button with the column name will appear, right above the grid.
 Click on the button to show the column again.

-To hide columns before the component is rendered, pass an array with the columns names to be hidden as a value for the property **hiddenColumns**
+To hide columns before the component is rendered, pass an array with column's names to be hidden as a value for the property **hiddenColumns**

 ```javascript